simonsteele/pn/pnwtl/doc/readme.txt

 8) Properties scheme folding.
 9) Two identifier types in customscheme independant of keyword recognition.
 10) Select a URL and right-click to go to it.
-11) New German and Russion translations.
+11) New German and Russian translations.
 12) Scheme Presets: Solarized (Light), improved Obsidian, thanks to contributors.

 Bug Fixes: